min2ha/ukwa-site/content/target/14265/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Scottish Government: More Powers for the Scottish Parliament

 <p>Report of the Scottish Government (and endorsed by the SNP) submitted to the Smith Commission on the future devolution of powers to Scotland.</p>